 I didn’t want to say good-bye to Nora – not just yet.
 I wanted to meet her in person.
 I wanted to thank her for all her sharp dialogue and pithy remarks.
 I wanted to look her in the eye and tell her how much I appreciated her tightly crafted screenplays and journalistic approach to her BLOGS, articles and whatever she wrote.

 I wanted to thank her for being human.
-An example of this was in 1997, after President Clinton’s tryst with Monica Lewinsky, I had a part time job as a tele-marketer.
-I randomly called her number and she answered.
+An example of this was in 1997, after President Clinton’s tryst with Monica Lewinsky.
+I had a part time job as a tele-marketer, and randomly called her number.
+I couldn’t believe she answered.
 I was star struck.
-I wanted to ask her a million and one questions about her writing and her life and her feelings about this issue and that issue.
-I wanted to invite her to tea or dinner or walk with her in Central Park and just listen to her.
+I wanted to ask her a million questions about her writing and her life and her feelings about all kinds of issues.
+I wanted to invite her to tea or for dinner or for a walk in Central Park.
 I was dying for her mentorship.
-Instead, as I sat there in my tele-marketing cubby, I read off the script I had written.
+Instead, as I sat there in my tele-marketing cubby and read off the script I had written.
 “Ms. Ephron, don’t you agree that when someone in your own family makes a mistake, you don’t disown them.
 You see that they are human and you forgive them.
 Well, that’s how it is with our President.
 The Democrats are our family and….”

 Still, she left too soon!
 There was so much more of her that I wanted to see on the screen and read in her books.
-I had wanted to send her my novel, Pushing Upward.
+I wanted to send her my novel.
 I wanted her to call me and say – “Good job.
 Great premise.
 I loved that you incorporated the I Ching in the story . . .
 But, she left before it was published.